Pyroxenium/Basalt2/docs/references/elements/Dropdown.md

-# Dropdown
+# DropDown
-_This is the dropdown class.
-It is a visual element that can show a list of selectable items in a dropdown menu._
+_This is the DropDown class.
+It is a visual element that can show a list of selectable items in a DropDown menu._

 Extends: `List`